Best Adjustable Bed Bases (2026)

 Best for Each Use Case

 The top pick across Sleep Foundation, AARP, and Mattress Clarity.
 A wall-hugging design keeps your nightstand in reach as the head rises, and it pairs three-speed targeted massage (head, legs, or whole body) with under-bed lighting, mobile-app control, and a remote flashlight.
-The standout is a 25-year warranty plus free white-glove delivery and setup — most competitors charge extra or don't offer it. [src1, src3, src4]
+The standout is a 25-year warranty plus free white-glove delivery and setup — most competitors charge extra or don't offer it.
+Sold direct by Saatva only. [src1, src3, src4]

 NCOA and Sleep Foundation highlight voice control as the senior-friendly differentiator — no fumbling with a remote.
-Massage motors, under-bed lighting, and a stable, stylish frame make it a strong choice for older adults managing back pain, acid reflux, or limited mobility.
+It also raises, lowers, or tilts the whole base to assist getting in and out of bed, and adds massage, under-bed lighting, USB charging, and a zero-gravity preset.
+White-glove delivery with in-home setup is available.
 (Always consult a healthcare provider for medical needs.) [src5, src7]

 Head-to-Head Comparisons